replikativ/datahike/README.md

 ;; => #{[3] [2] [1]}

-;; you might need to lease the connection, e.g. for leveldb (release conn)
+;; you might need to release the connection, e.g. for leveldb (release conn)

 (delete-database uri)